-Adam's and Eve's rebellion against God brought death just as God said it would.
-Death doesn't mean "extinction" as you might think, but more "a separation from" (2 Thessalonians 1:8-9).
-Their fall into sin caused a separation with God, which is spiritual death.
-This break in relationship with God was immediately evidenced by Adam's and Eve's hiding from Him, and blaming Him and each other for their sin.
+Let's look at death from God's perspective, which is the truth about death.
+Death doesn't mean "extinction" as you might think, but more "a separation from" (Isaiah 59:1-2; 2 Thessalonians 1:8-9).
+Adam's and Eve's fall into sin caused a separation with God, which is spiritual death.
+This break in relationship with God was immediately evidenced by Adam and Eve hiding from Him, and blaming Him and each other for their sin (Genesis 3:6-13).
 As soon as they sinned, their bodies also began to age.
-The outcome of this aging would be physical death (separation from our physical body).
+The outcome of this aging is physical death - separation from our physical body.

 A lot of people seem to believe that when we die, we decay in some box, or become part of some good cosmic force in the universe, or we become an angel type being.
 However, the Jewish and Christian Scriptures (the Bible) teach the opposite.
 They teach that death is not the end of who we are as a person: Physical death is a temporary separation of our soul and spirit from our body, not extinction of self; in the future, our soul and spirit will be reunited with our new resurrected body.
 (Psalm 16:9-11; Acts 24:15; 1 Corinthians 15:20-58).
 Since we are eternal beings from birth, death is called "being asleep" (John 11:11-14).
 What does all this mean?
 To put it simply, it means you either live on in a state the Bible calls eternal life with God in heaven, or you live away from God in hell.

 Did you know you are created to be an eternal being?